Skip to Content

 St Paul’s Cathedral

-St Paul’s is also where Hugh Grant impersonates a nun in 2017’s Paddington 2.
-And the spectacular spiral staircase known as the Dean’s Staircase, with a clever design which makes it look like it’s floating without any support, has been used in Guy Ritchie’s Sherlock Holmes, The Madness of King George and Harry Potter and the Prisoner of Azkaban.
+St Paul’s is also where Hugh Grant impersonates a nun in Paddington 2 (2017).
+And the spectacular spiral staircase known as the Dean’s Staircase, with a clever design which makes it look like it’s floating without any support, has been used in Guy Ritchie’s Sherlock Holmes (2009) and as Hogwarts’ Divination Stairwell in two Harry Potter films.

 Feed the Birds from Mary Poppins